Link to Article Index Page

 The “Rule of Thumb” method is too general.
 It's hard to find any two businesses that are exactly the same.
 Valuation must be done based upon what you, as the buyer, can reasonably expect to generate in your pocket, so long as the business’ future is representative of the past historical financial data.

-The Owner Benefits amount is the total dollars that you can expect to extract or have available from the business based upon what the business has generated in the past.
+The Owner Benefit amount is the total dollars that you can expect to have available from the business (based upon the past financials) to pay yourself a salary, service any debt, and market the business assuming that everything remains status quo after you take over.
 The beauty is that unlike other methods (i.e. Income Cap), it does not attempt to predict the future.
 Nobody can do that.
-Owner Benefit is not cash flow!
-It is, however, sometimes referred to as Seller's Discretionary Cash Flow (SDCF).

 The theory behind the Owner Benefit number is to take the business’ profits plus the owner’s salary and benefits and then to add back the non-cash expenses.
 History has shown that this methodology, while not bulletproof, is the most effective way to establish the valuation basis of a small business.
 Then, a multiple, based upon a variety of factors, is applied to this number and a valuation is established.